T-Syam-Kumar/To-Do-List/README.md

 - Delete tasks ❌
 - See tasks dynamically update without reloading

-It’s a great beginner project that showcases how to build interactive UI elements using vanilla JavaScript, styled with HTML and CSS. :contentReference[oaicite:3]{index=3}
+It’s a great beginner project that showcases how to build interactive UI elements using vanilla JavaScript, styled with HTML and CSS.
 ## 🛠 Technologies Used

 - **HTML5** – Structure of the web page
 - **CSS3** – Styling and layout
-- **JavaScript** – App logic and DOM manipulation :contentReference[oaicite:4]{index=4}
+- **JavaScript** – App logic and DOM manipulation

-## 📁 File Structure

-📦To-Do-List
-┣ 📜index.html # Markup of the app
-┣ 📜style.css # Styling for layout & visuals
-┗ 📜script.js # JavaScript logic for task functionality

 ## 🚀 Features